PrajwalMore/NFT-Development-Resources/1-create-metadata/README.md

 ### Direction to use:
 1. create "metadata" folder in your project directory for storing created metadata files.
 2. Execute truffle console command `> exec createMetadata.js`
+3. You can see files created in metadata/